Bragado/RedReader/esofDocs/Model Process.md

 #### <a name="release"></a> Release Schedule
 RedReader is an open source project developed (mainly) by one contributor.
-Thus, when another contributor, developing new features or fixing bugs, has decided to do pull request, the decision to merge the new feature or bug fix, is left to the main contributor.
-There is not any particular Realese Schedule.
-Most of the time, new versions are released when previous bugs are fixed or new features added.
+Thus, when another contributor, developing new features or fixing bugs, has decided to do a pull request, the decision to merge the new feature or bug fix is left to the main contributor.
+There is not any particular Release Schedule.
+Most of the time, new versions are released when previous bugs are fixed or new features are added.
 The following two tables are data collected about the release of new versions.

 ![Service Management](img/table1.PNG)
 _First Versions Released_